Wal-Mart's pork scandal highlights struggles in China

 STATE MEDIA INCREASES SCRUTINY

-Authorities in Chongqing in southwestern China have detained 37 Wal-Mart employees, arresting two, over accusations that Wal-Mart mislabelled ordinary pork as organic over the past two years.
+Authorities in Chongqing in southwestern China have detained 37 Wal-Mart employees, arresting two, over accusations that Wal-Mart mislabeled ordinary pork as organic over the past two years.

 The company said on Monday it had temporarily closed 13 stores in Chongqing to "complete comprehensive actions to upgrade the standards" of the stores.